takanory/slides/20200905pycontw/PITCHME.md

 Note:
 * PyCon JP 2020 was the first online annual event.
 * There were two keynotes and 5 tracks.
-* I think the participants probably enjoyed it.
+* I enjoyed the event and I think the participants probably enjoyed it.
-* Someday we hope to be able to held PyCon JP onsite.
+* But, someday we hope to be able to held PyCon JP onsite.

+---

+## Summary

+* Hold online events
+* Enjoy online events
+* No food, No beer, No encounter
+* I hope to see you in real

+Note:
+* We can hold online events
+* And we can enjoy online events too!
+* But there is No food, No beer, No encounter there
+* I hope to see you in real life accross the country someday, somewhere!

 ---